-In this post I will show you the 10 most beautiful places in Belgium you have to visit!
-I will also include some of the most unique and cool places to stay.
+In this post I will show you the 10 best places that you should visit during your first time in Belgium!
+I will also include some of the most unique and cool places to stay in our little country!

 Good to knowLanguage – Flemish and French, but most people speak good English